-I refer to your article "defiance in hong kong" published on 2 July 2020.
+I refer to the article "Five ways Hong Kong has changed under China's security law" published on 4 July 2020.

 The Standing Committee of the National People's Congress (NPCSC) passed on 30 June 2020 a law on safeguarding national security in the Hong Kong Special Administrative Region (HKSAR) of the People's Republic of China (the Law).
 Safeguarding national sovereignty, security and development interests is the constitutional duty of the HKSAR and concerns every Hong Kong citizen.